vaadin/maven-integration/archetypes/vaadin-archetype-application/src/main/resources/archetype-resources/README.md

 To produce a deployable production mode WAR:
 - change productionMode to true in the servlet class configuration (nested in the UI class)
-- run "mvn clean vaadin:compile-theme package"
+- run "mvn clean package"
-  - See below for more information.
-Running "mvn clean" removes the pre-compiled theme.
-- test with "mvn jetty:run-war
+- test the war file with "mvn jetty:run-war"

-Using a precompiled theme
+Developing a theme using the runtime compiler
 -------------------------

-When developing the application, Vaadin can compile the theme on the fly when needed, or the theme can be precompiled to speed up page loads.
+When developing the theme, Vaadin can be configured to compile the SASS based theme at runtime in the server.
+This way you can just modify the scss files in your IDE and reload the browser to see changes.

-To precompile the theme run "mvn vaadin:compile-theme".
-Note, though, that once the theme has been precompiled, any theme changes will not be visible until the next theme compilation or running the "mvn clean" target.
+To use on the runtime compilation, open pom.xml and comment out the compile-theme goal from vaadin-maven-plugin configuration.
+To remove a possibly existing pre-compiled theme, run "mvn clean package" once.

-When developing the theme, running the application in the "run" mode (rather than in "debug") in the IDE can speed up consecutive on-the-fly theme compilations significantly.
+When using the runtime compiler, running the application in the "run" mode (rather than in "debug" mode) can speed up consecutive theme compilations significantly.

+It is highly recommended to disable runtime compilation for production WAR files.

 Using Vaadin pre-releases
 -------------------------